America’s Militarized Police

 But I did see that it's possible that Biden's executive orders were never implemented, so there was really nothing to roll back in practice.

 You can get on TV and sign a thing, but implementation is where the rubber meets the road.
+That's where it's at.

 And you do get the impression that there is a cynical thing among politicians that, like, yeah, we're not going to touch this 1033 program in reality.

+Like, it's like you said, it's not going anywhere.
 If it didn't go anywhere after the summer of 2020, after George Floyd's murder,

 I actually found a Teen Vogue article from 2020 titled, What's a No-Knock Warrant?
+Teen Vogue was talking about it.

-And if it survived that, it's going to be really tough to ever just fully get rid of it if if you want it gotten rid of yeah and you weren't even researching you were just reading teen vogue on the toilet i couldn't believe it i was like you've got to be kidding talking about covid talking about no knock warrants teen vogue had their finger on the pulse
+And if it survived that, it's going to be really tough to ever just fully get rid of it if you want it gotten rid of.
+Yeah, and you weren't even researching.

-uh so the question remains you know is
+So the question remains: you know, is

-move to militarize the police has it rather um led to like better public safety i mean because that's the ultimate goal, seemingly.
+led to like better public safety?
+I mean, because that's the ultimate goal, seemingly.

 And it kind of depends on what you define, you know, how you define public safety, because that's going to change depending on who you are.